ibidi Labware | Microscopy

 Which components of cell culture media can cause background fluorescence?

-If your dye signal is bright, the background created by phenol red and other compounds should not be a problem.
-However, if your fluorescent signal is low, we recommend using a phenol red-free medium or a specialized medium developed for live cell imaging.
+If your dye signal is strong, the background created by phenol red and other compounds is usually not critical.
+However, if your fluorescent signal is low, we recommend using a phenol red-free medium or a specialized medium for live cell imaging.